 The on-site pool is fed with the same freshwater that flows through the Yucatán's cenote network, which means it runs clear, cold, and mineral in a way chlorinated beach-road pools don't.
 After a humid morning in the ruins, this is the actual selling point.
 The small restaurant leans into Yucatecan cooking rather than international fusion.

-With just six villas and bungalows and no OTA listings of scale, Aldea Cobá sits outside the Booking.com search results entirely.
+With just six villas and bungalows, listed under a different name and filed under Cobá rather than Tulum, Aldea Cobá is functionally invisible in a standard Tulum search.
 That means visibility is low but so is competition, and a property this small in a village with limited hotel inventory books up fast around the equinoxes, when sunrise ceremonies at the ruins draw a specific kind of traveller.

 Rooms lean regional and unfussy, the pool is filled with cenote-style groundwater, and the restaurant works with local cooks on Yucatecan staples rather than importing a beach-road menu.
 The appeal is simple: you get up, bike the jungle trails inside the ruins before the tour buses roll in from Playa del Carmen at 10am, then come back to an empty pool.
 Six rooms and a direct-booking policy mean the window closes quickly once word moves.